Kirazul/VaultGate/README.md

 VaultGate is a production-ready API gateway that unifies 40+ AI providers into a single OpenAI-compatible endpoint.
 Access models from OpenAI, Anthropic, Google, Mistral, DeepSeek, Meta, Groq, and more through one consistent API.

-If your application works with OpenAI, it works with VaultGate.
-Just change the base URL and API key.

 ---

 ## Features